 Clarifying "direct relationship" standard in Article 23-A — This bill (A2144/S3351) amends Correction and Executive Laws to clarify “direct relationship” standard in Article 23-A. Even though New York currently has a law prohibiting employers from discrimination based on criminal convictions (Article 23-A of the Correction Law), many employers continue to do so.
 The bill ensures that employers abide by Article 23-A and more clearly defines the term “direct relationship.”

 - Allowing courts to modify the length of an adjournment in contemplation of dismissal — Bill to amend Criminal Procedure Law § 170.55 to conform to CPL §§ 170.56 and 410.90 so that courts may modify the conditions or extend or reduce the terms of an Adjournment in Contemplation of Dismissal and authorize the case to be automatically dismissed if not restored during the period fixed by the court.
 Such a bill would ensure consistency of CPL provisions dealing with the terms and conditions of ACDs and reduce sealing errors.

-Legislation that Lowers Barriers in Areas Other than Employment
+Legislation that Lowers Barriers and Establishes Protections in Areas Other than Employment

 - Extending the protections in the Human Rights Law to volunteer positions, housing applications, and institutions of higher education — Amend §296(16) of the Executive Law so that it includes volunteers; extend the protections of §296(16) so that it applies to housing and educational institutions.
 Currently, Executive Law §296 protects those who apply for employment or credit from having sealed arrests, conditionally sealed convictions or arrests that resulted in Youthful Offender adjudications from being considered or from having to disclose such arrests, convictions, or adjudications.
 This bill would extend this protection to those who apply for volunteer positions, housing, and/or higher education.